If footy history was a subject at high school, I could’ve earned a Rhodes Scholarship.

 2000: Shane Woewodin (Melbourne) plays Geelong in Round 21.
 The Demons win, and Woey polls 3 votes.

 2001: Jason Akermanis (Brisbane) plays Geelong in Round 21.
 The Lions win, and Aker polls 3 votes.

 2002: Simon Black (Brisbane) plays Geelong in Round 21.
-The Lions win, and Black polls 3 votes.
+The Lions win, and Blacky polls 3 votes.

 Leap Year Premiers